Doxense/foundationdb-dotnet-client/README.md

 This will automatically register an instance of the `IFdbDatabaseProvider` service, automatically configured to connect the FDB local or external cluster defined in the AppHost.

-## Simple Collection
+## Writing a simple Document Collection

-Let's say we have a `Books` Razor Page, accessible via the `/Books/{id}` route:
+Let's say we have a `Books` Razor Page, accessible via the `/Books/{id}` route, that will display a summary page for the corresponding book.

-- We first inject an instance of the `IFdbDatabaseProvider` via the constructor.
-- Inside the `OnGet(...)` action, we can call any of the `ReadAsync`, `ReadWriteAsync` or `WriteAsync` methods on this instance, to start a transaction retry-loop.
-- Inside the retry-loop, you'll receive either an `IFdbReadOnlyTransaction` (read-only) or an `IFdbTransaction` (read-write).
-- We use this transaction to read the value of the `("Books", <id>)` key from the database.
-  - Please DO NOT mutate any global state from within the transaction handler!
-The handler could be called MULTIPLE TIMES if there are any conflicts or retryable errors!
-  - Try to perform any pre-processing or post-processing OUTSIDE of the retry-loop.
-Remember, the transaction instance is only valid for 5 seconds!
-- After the retry loop, inspect the result:
-  - If the key was not found in the database, `GetAsync(...)` will have returned `Slice.Nil`, in which case `IsNull` will be `true`.
-  - Otherwise, `GetAsync(...)` will have returned a `Slice` containing the bytes of the value, which are expected to be a JSON document.
-- We de-serialize the JSON document into a `Book` record, that we can then pass to the Razor Template to be rendered into an HTML page.
+Assuming that we already have stored each book as a JSON document in a "collection" or key/value pairs, where the key is the ID of the book, and the value is the book encoded as JSON bytes.

+The `OnGet` method of this page needs to retrieve the JSON bytes for this document, deserialize the `Book` instance, and store it in the PageModel before rendering the HTML page.

 ```c#
 namespace MyWebApp.Pages